JoanYego/Soccer-Match-Prediction-Model/README.md

 # Usage

-This project demonstrates how regression can be applied on a prediction model for a data science project.
+This project demonstrates how regression can be applied on a prediction model and can be replicated for amy similar data science project.

 # Contributors